w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 - Integrating Cumulus with your Substrate chain will port it into a parachain capable of working on Polkadot with minimal modification, possibly as little work as importing a crate and adding a single line.

-Rob Habermeier, a co-founder of Polkadot, recently gave a talk at EthCC that gave the latest on the development of Cumulus, which you can watch below.
+Rob Habermeier, a co-founder of Polkadot, last year gave a talk at EthCC that introduced Cumulus, which you can watch below.

 [![img](http://img.youtube.com/vi/thgtXq5YMOo/0.jpg)](https://www.youtube.com/watch?v=thgtXq5YMOo)